 Requesting a Webinar License

-For a Webinar license, you can request the add-on through the IT Services Catalog.
+To add a Webinar license to your account, you can request the add-on through the IT Services Catalog.

-Enter the JHED ID of the user to which the webinar will be linked.
-Note: the user must have a Licensed user account.
+Enter the JHED ID of the user to which the webinar license will be linked to.
+Please Note: This user must have a Licensed user account.

-To cancel a webinar add-on or change a cost center, please see the Management Portal.
+To cancel a webinar add-on or change a cost center, please visit the Zoom Resource Management Portal.

 Host Controls & Participant Management in a Webinar